-The design of the two is both very appealing.
-The Miqro boasts a stylish, yet a simple and elegant design.
+The design of both is very appealing.
+The Miqro boasts a stylish, yet simple and elegant design.
 Its LED light grid is also a very cool and useful feature.
 The IQ, on the other hand, is very easy to use.
 And like the Miqro, it has interchangeable batteries.
 The main design difference is there are 15 LED lights on the front of the Miqro instead of the 51 LED lights on the IQ.

 The IQ and Miqro are both easy to use and has simple loading procedures.
 Actually, the IQ offers more features via the Davinci smartphone app.
 It is also harder to overpower the IQ, because of draw resistance.

 Both vaporizers, like other devices, have some drawbacks.
 Like how both devices gets hot after extended use, but the Miqro’s “Explorer’s Collection” offers a glove so that your hand won’t get to hot if the device heats up.
 However, it is much more advisable to let your device rest for a while, rather than using it for a long time.
 And how the Miqro’s flat mouthpiece can get uncomfortable at times, plus, the IQ’s extended mouthpiece negates portability.
 But that’s pretty much about their cons, so there is still a lot to love.